LOCATION & HOURS

 - You can select OK to exit this window, or you can Save the setup so it is easily selected again under View / Proof Setup

 - Your image (even a color image) will have converted to the color of the inks that were profiled while you were selecting the ICC profile in the Custom menu.
 You will notice that anything that was brightest or near brightest changed to a new color of white relative to the color of the paper that was profiled.
 And the dMax (the darker parts of the display) got appreciably lighter to as near exact to that amount of light that is reflected off the darkest bits of the inks on that paper that were profiled.
-The contrast of the image will be converted to Gamma 2.2 and you will only notice that if your display has not been calibrated to Gamma 2.20 (which it should be!).
+Note: Simulating Black Ink may make the darkest portions of your image too light compared to how our Ultra deep black ink actually prints.
+Sometimes you may simply want keep that off.

 Soft Proofing in Lightroom:

 - While in Develop mode check SoftProofing on the Toolbar.

 - In the Profile menu you can select one of the ICCs you have down loaded.